dankraus/padawan360/README.md

 Drive stick is now on the LEFT STICK and dome control is on the RIGHT STICK.
 They have been reversed from what is seen in the below controller guide.
-Set `leftHandDrive` in the code to false to drive with the RIGHT STICK as seen in the guide.
+Set `isLeftStickDrive` in the code to false to drive with the RIGHT STICK as seen in the guide.

 ![Button Guide](https://github.com/dankraus/padawan360/blob/master/xbox360-controller-guide.jpg)